Setting up Load Balancer Service with Cilium in KinD Cluster

 255.255.255.255/32 link#6 UCS en0 !

-As evident, there’s no network configuration to access the Docker network within the Docker Desktop VM.
+There’s no network configuration to access the Docker network within the Docker Desktop VM.
 By contrast, comparing this with the Linux host’s ip route output reveals significant configuration differences.

 root@ubuntu # ip route